 Forest Service Road 47A (FS47A)

-The trail crisscrosses FS47 several times as it moves east to Pipe Spring on a trail that is easy with a few low hills.
+This short trail segment crisscrosses FS47 as it moves east to Pipe Spring on a trail that is easy with a few low hills.
 The trail entrances off FS47 are not always easy to see and, if you choose, you can just walk 1.9 miles east down FS47 to Pipe Spring.
 Watch for traffic.

-2.2 miles one way (1.9 miles on the road) to the trail termination at the Pipe Spring trailhead.
+2.2 miles (1.9 miles if you just follow FS47 east) to the Pipe Spring trailhead.

-The FS47A/47 trail segment is easy to light moderate.
+The FS47A/FS47 trail segment is easy to light moderate.

 The nearest restroom facility is at the top of Hickory Nut Mountain and the nearest water is at the pipe spring at the Pipe Spring trailhead.

 Directions to Trailhead:

 Go east from Mount Ida about 13 miles, or west from Hot Springs about 21 miles (a mile or so west of the border separating Montgomery and Garland counties), to Hickory Nut Mountain Road.
 Turn north (your only option) onto Hickory Nut Mountain Road for 9/10s of a mile.
 Turn right onto FS47 (also called “Walnut Fork Rd”, or, incorrectly on Google maps as “Hickorynut Mountain Rd”) and go 2.4 miles to the intersection of FS47 and FS 47A on your left (34°32’41” N, 93°23’20” W).
 See the iron post on the left with “47A” printed on it, and proceed through the gate.
 Go 2/10s of a mile to a low water bridge (see picture above) and park just across the bridge.
 If you are leaving FS47A/FS47 to go east to Pipe Spring, then backtrack across the bridge to FS47 and look for the trail entrance(s) east of the FS47/FS47A junction.